sjbrown/misc_work/genesis/rules.md

  * **Except during the very first round**, burn one of the "unlocked" gig cards - remove it from the game.
  * Lay out four gig cards face-up
- * The band will now choose one of the face-up gig cards by consensus
+ * The player with the most CROWD will now choose one of the face-up gig cards
     * If the gig card has requirements the band must meet them
- * If consensus cannot be reached, or the band cannot qualify for any gig, the band [breaks up](#breaking-up-the-band)
+ * If the band cannot qualify for any of the four gigs, the band [breaks up](#breaking-up-the-band)

 ### Meeting Gig Requirements